- Is Utah a No-Fault State? The Short Answer

 Learn more: Understanding Utah’s Modified Comparative Fault Law.

-2025 Update: Minimum Insurance Requirements
+Utah’s Minimum Car Insurance Requirements

 - $30,000 for bodily injury per person